-The meaning of the word mantra comes from Sanskrit, where Man means mind and Tra, which in general context addresses protection, control, or wisdom.
+The meaning of the word mantra comes from the Sanskrit language, where Man means mind and Tra, which in general context addresses protection, control, or wisdom.
 Thus, we obtain instruments to guide or protect the mind.
 So, we can define a mantra as a hymn, prayer, sacred song, programmed syllables, and even a religious poem.

 Many find it difficult to comprehend what a mantra is because they do not know its origin.
 They are in the Vedas, which are the highest authority in Hindu dharma, and all texts and mantras are in Sanskrit.
 In these scriptures, you can find more than 4 thousand sutras intended to praise the gods.
-And it was the sutras that are also considered as hymns from which mantras were born.
+And it was the sutras that are also considered hymns from which mantras were born.

 Benefits of chanting Vedic Mantras

 Its main function is to aid meditation because when a mantra is pronounced, it can calm thoughts and our actions, facilitating concentration.
-Mantras have this ability to serve as a focus for the mind to concentrate.
+Mantras have the ability to serve as a focus for the mind to concentrate.
 After all, our mind doesn’t stop for a minute, enumerating the things out there that we need to think about.
 Each of us has a personal universe, with its relationships, concerns, and issues; it is not easy to just put it all aside.

-So, let’s talk about the benefits of Mantras:
+So, let’s talk about the benefits of Mantra chanting: